BlueCrypto/BlueProtocolSDK/docs/BlueProtocolSdk.md

 <a name="BlueProtocolSdk+analyzeContract"></a>

 ### blueProtocolSdk.analyzeContract(address) ⇒ [<code>Promise.&lt;AnalysisResult&gt;</code>](#AnalysisResult)
-A number of analyzers are run against the given contract's
+A number of analyzers are run against the given contract's opcodes scanning for patterns that indicate vulnerabilities.

 **Kind**: instance method of [<code>BlueProtocolSdk</code>](#BlueProtocolSdk)